grapesmoker/qems2/README.md

         sudo pip install django-bower
         sudo pip install django-contrib-comments

-It's generally recommended that you user `virtualenv` to set up a virtual environment for your project.
+It's generally recommended that you use `virtualenv` to set up a virtual environment for your project.

 Next, grab `bower` using `npm` for front-end package management: